-- a) The beneficiary is to retain ownership of fixed assets purchased through EU funds and should ensure that the acquired assets are kept in good working order throughout and after the operation life and for the period as outlined in the applicable Guidance Notes. - b) The beneficiary is to ensure that an asset comes with the appropriate warranties. - c) If an asset is faulty and/or damaged it should be replaced at the supplier's or the beneficiary's expense - whether under guarantee or not - the replacement must perform the same function and be of the same or higher specifications as the asset being replaced. - d) If any fault results in an asset, all documentation in relation to the repair must be kept and when that asset needs to be replaced, it is important that all documentation is kept in file. - e) If an asset is replaced, both the old and new serial numbers must be retained. - f) Relocation of an asset needs to be reflected in the inventory. - g) The beneficiary shall ensure that the relevant publicity is present on project site (refer to Section 8 Information and Publicity). - h) If any equipment is stolen, the beneficiary concerned should prepare a technical report and report the incident to the Police, retaining a copy of the report issued by the latter.
-In such cases, the beneficiary is to replace such equipment. - i) In the case of assets purchased through a subscription; evidence of all payments paid throughout the durability period shall be kept.
+- a) The beneficiary is to retain ownership of fixed assets purchased through EU funds and should ensure that the acquired assets are kept in good working order throughout and after the operation life and for the period as outlined in the applicable Guidance Notes. - b) If an asset is faulty and/or damaged it should be replaced at the supplier's or the beneficiary's expense - whether under guarantee or not - the replacement must perform the same function and be of the same or higher specifications as the asset being replaced. - c) If an asset is replaced, both the old and new serial numbers must be retained. - d) The beneficiary shall ensure that the relevant publicity is present on project site (refer to Section 8 Information and Publicity). - e) In the case of assets purchased through a subscription; evidence of all payments paid throughout the durability period shall be kept.